-Sharifi's pieces have been performed by newmusic ensembles and orchestras including JACK Quartet, Mivos Quartet, Ostravska Banda, Hypercube, A&C String Quartet, Luna Nova, DissonArt, Duo Sequenza, Pierrot-Tehran, Breakout, the Indiana University Symphonic Band, and the Indiana Philharmonic.
-His music has been heard at ReMusik (2019), Ostrava Days (2019), Synthetis (2019), eviMus (2017), Tehran Contemporary Music Festival (2016, 2018, 2019), Druskomanija Festival (2018), WSU Contemporary Art Music Festival (2019), and RISUONANZE (2017, 2019).
-Soloists who have performed his music include Christopher Otto, Austin Wulliman, Alex Sopp, Verena Rojc, Oliver Dizdarevic, Aleksandra Demowska-Madejska, Wojtek Psiuk, and Futaba Niekawa.
+Sharifi's music has been performed by a number of new music ensembles and orchestras, including the JACK Quartet, Mivos Quartet, Ostravska Banda, Hypercube, A&C String Quartet, Luna Nova, DissonArt, Duo Sequenza, Pierrot-Tehran, Breakout, the Indiana University Symphonic Band, and the Indiana Philharmonic.
+He has been featured at various international music festivals, including ReMusik (2019), Ostrava Days (2019), Synthetis (2019), eviMus (2017), Tehran Contemporary Music Festival (2016, 2018, 2019), Druskomanija Festival (2018), WSU Contemporary Art Music Festival (2019), and RISUONANZE (2017, 2019).
+Sharifi has also had the honor of having his music performed by renowned soloists, such as Christopher Otto, Austin Wulliman, Alex Sopp, Verena Rojc, Oliver Dizdarevic, Aleksandra Demowska-Madejska, Wojtek Psiuk, and Futaba Niekawa.

-Sharifi studied Composition at the Tehran University of Art (BM), Indiana University’s Jacobs School of Music (MM) and Duke University (MA) under the direction of Sven-David Sandström, Nader Mashayekhi, David Dzubay, and Don Freund.
-He also has had lessons with such renowned composers as Chaya Czernowin, Toshio Hosokawa, Krzysztof Penderecki, Georg Friedrich Haas, Raphaël Cendo, and Oscar Bianchi.
+Sharifi holds a BM in Composition from Tehran University of Art, an MM from Indiana University's Jacobs School of Music, and an MA from Duke University.
+He has studied under the direction of esteemed professors, including Sven-David Sandström, Nader Mashayekhi, David Dzubay, and Don Freund, and has had lessons with renowned composers such as Chaya Czernowin, Toshio Hosokawa, Krzysztof Penderecki, Georg Friedrich Haas, Raphaël Cendo, and Oscar Bianchi.

-In summer 2017, his triple concerto TrombionOphone or Riders in the Field of Hope for soprano saxophone, trombone and accordion was the first-prize winner of the XXIII Edition of International Composition Competition Concorso 2 Agosto and was performed by the Tuscanini Philharmonic Orchestra in Piazza Maggiore in Bologna, Italy.
+In 2017, Sharifi won first prize in the XXIII Edition of International Composition Competition Concorso 2 Agosto for his triple concerto TrombionOphone or Riders in the Field of Hope for soprano saxophone, trombone, and accordion.
+The piece was performed by the Tuscanini Philharmonic Orchestra in Piazza Maggiore in Bologna, Italy.

-He has worked as assistant conductor to Nader Mashayekhi with the Tehran Cultural Philharmonic Orchestra and has conducted the Pierrot-Tehran New Music Ensemble, both in The First Tehran Contemporary Music Festival and several recording seasons.
-Sharifi has also worked as the Assistant Director of the IU New Music Ensemble at Indiana University Jacobs School of Music.
+In addition to his composing work, Sharifi has also worked as an assistant conductor to Nader Mashayekhi with the Tehran Cultural Philharmonic Orchestra and conducted the Pierrot-Tehran New Music Ensemble.
+He has also served as the Assistant Director of the IU New Music Ensemble at Indiana University's Jacobs School of Music.